the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `events` - allow logging to the Ethereum blockchain; Use cases for events are: Listening for events and updating user interface; cheap form of storage

-`fallback` - a special function executed either when a function that does not exist is called or Ether is sent directly to a contract but receive() does not exist or msg.data is not empty; fallback has a 2300 gas limit when called by transfer or send
+`fallback` - special function executed either when a function that does not exist is called or Ether is sent directly to a contract but receive() does not exist or msg.data is not empty; fallback has a 2300 gas limit when called by transfer or send

 `fuzzing` -